- Games, Toys, and Hobbies»

 Patterns, Patterns, And More Patterns

 The question is, "How many patterns were made?"
 At one time, Southern Potteries carried over 400 patterns.
-It is estimated that Southern Potteries produced thousands of different patterns, over a whooping 5,000 different patterns have been accounted for as of yet.
+It is estimated that Southern Potteries produced thousands of different patterns, over a whopping 5,000 different patterns have been accounted for as of yet.
 And in most patterns, one can find variation in each.
-Due to most of the files and records of Southern Potteries having been lost or scattered to the hills, it is impossible to actually come up with an accurate count on just how many patterns were produced.
+Due to most of the files and records of Southern Potteries having been lost or scattered to the hills, it is impossible to actually come up with an accurate count of just how many patterns were produced.

 Southern Potteries didn't name most of their patterns.
 Patterns were named at times named by the actual client that was purchasing the line of china.
 Southern Potteries never even issued a product catalog.
-The fact is most of the Blue Ridge patterns fell into a hap hazard numbering system.
+The fact is most of the Blue Ridge patterns fell into a haphazard numbering system.

 Mark Most Commonly Used 1917-1923